 Conventional wisdom states that the body needs high levels of CoQ10 supplementation because so little of the supplement is able to penetrate the mitochondrial membrane.
 Fortunately, MitoQ's highly absorbable formula means that people can use less than ten times the normal CoQ10 concentrations and still receive greater benefits to their mitochondrial health.
 While traditional supplements might recommend taking 500 to 1200 mg of CoQ10 per day, MitoQ is effective in a dose of just 10 mg taken once per day.
 Taking 10 mg per day of highly absorbable MitoQ can help maintain general health and wellbeing, support mental focus, support healthy aging, sustain energy levels and help overall cellular and human health for added resilience and vitality.

-In addition to taking care of your mitochondrial performance by taking an enhanced form of CoQ10 supplement like MitoQ, you’re likely to notice increased energy, endurance, recovery times and benefits to muscle and joint recuperation after strenuous exercise.
-Some people also experience less stress, better sleep, improved heart health, increased ability to focus.
-How quickly you’ll notice the health benefits of clever CoQ10 supplementation like this will vary depending on your age, fitness, overall health and the level of damage currently occurring within your cells.
+In addition to optimizing mitochondrial performance by taking an enhanced form of CoQ10 supplement like MitoQ, you're likely to notice increased energy, endurance, recovery times and benefits to muscle pain and joint recuperation after strenuous exercise.
+Some people also experience less stress, better sleep, improved heart health, and increased ability to focus.
+How quickly you'll notice the health benefits of clever CoQ10 supplementation like this will vary depending on your age, fitness, overall health and the level of damage currently occurring within your cells.
 While some people notice improvement quickly, it may take others up to three months to feel the full effects of supplementation as the cells and organ systems begin to recover and rejuvenate.
 Some people may not experience a noticeable difference that they can feel, but rest assured, the MitoQ is working inside your body to help support cellular health and optimize performance whether you can feel it or not.
-While there’s no substitute for living a healthy lifestyle and making smart choices, supplementing your diet with CoQ10 in the form of MitoQ can boost mitochondrial health, support cellular performance and rejuvenate your cellular systems as you age.
+While there's no substitute for living a healthy lifestyle and making smart choices, supplementing your diet with CoQ10 in the form of MitoQ can boost mitochondrial health, support cellular performance and rejuvenate your cellular systems as you age.